angelaneason/routie_roo/USER_GUIDE.md

-# Contact Route Mapper - User Guide
+# Routie Roo - User Guide

 ## Overview

-Contact Route Mapper is a web application that creates optimized driving routes from your Gmail contacts.
+Routie Roo is a web application that creates optimized driving routes from your Gmail contacts.
 Perfect for sales professionals, service providers, real estate agents, and anyone who needs to visit multiple locations efficiently.

 ## Features